 MATERIALS 4.0 PRIORITY 3: Development of material passports and digital fingerprinting Outcomes A UK system for material passports.
 CBAM-ready products and services.
 Supporting circularity and quality assurance through digital fingerprinting methods.
 Supporting new circular economies.
 Accelerating decarbonisation of sectors such as construction and transport.
-Developing the UK's materials 4.0 capability as a world leader to provide competitive advantage to the whole materials, manufacturing, energy, transport and defence Enabled sectors. ьу 📕 Key interventions Cross-industry-government-academia working group to identify material passport needs and drive the technology to implementation.
+Developing the UK's materials 4.0 capability as a world leader to provide competitive advantage to the whole materials, manufacturing, energy, transport and defence Enabled sectors. by Key interventions Cross-industry-government-academia working group to identify material passport needs and drive the technology to implementation.
 Develop a national materials passport framework and system that is scalable and cross-sectoral.
-Underpinned Accessing integrated, curated data (see Priority 1). Ьу An enabling ecosystem Multiple pilot and concept programmes (for example, Building as Material Banks Horizon 2020 programme, and the Global Economic Forum Battery Passport Provid ing proof-of-concept pilot). solution s to Solve industry challenges Supports routes to circularity for high-value materials.
+Underpinned Accessing integrated, curated data (see Priority 1). by 3 , Multiple pilot and concept programmes (for example, Building as Material Banks Horizon 2020 programme, and the Global Economic Forum Battery Passport Provid solution Supports routes to circularity for high-value materials.
 Access to product information, data and providence.
 CBAM compliance.
 Greater transparency for stakeholders.
 Expanded export options.